Steam Offers Free-to-Play Titles

 F2P games offer free access to much of the game, but use microtransactions to fund the purchase of extras.
 Said extras can variously take the form of new areas to explore, weapon upgrades, power-ups / unique abilities, and in-game currency.
 The exact options depend on the title in question, but the system is designed to offer an immersive, enjoyable experience without charge while reserving certain features for gamers willing to pay for them.

-.
+The first F2P titles to be available on Steam are: Spiral Knights, Forsaken Worlds, Champions Online, Free For All, Global Agenda: Free Agent, and Alliance of Valiant Arms.
 All of the games should be available by Sunday.
 Not all F2P games use microtransactions as a revenue streams--there are also titles that offer a subscription tier with additional access to content or various other features.

 The introduction of Free to Play games is another example of the constant evolution of Steam," said Jason Holtman, director of business development at Valve.
 "Free to Play games offer new game genres and game experiences for customers, while offering developers and publishers new revenue opportunities and the ability to reach customers in areas of the world where the traditional packaged goods model is less popular than F2P."

 Lord of the Rings Online is one game offering a combined free play + subscription policy.

 F2P games are partly aimed at addressing the proliferation of modern MMO's.
 Ten years ago, the heavy hitters were Ultima Online, Everquest, and Asheron's Call.
 Today, there's World of Warcraft, Warhammer Online, Rift, Everquest 2, EVE Online, Final Fantasy XI, City of Heroes, Dungeon's and Dragons Online, Lord of the Rings Online, Age of Conan, Star Trek Online, Hello Kitty Online, Aion, and DC Universe Online.